york-cs-dams/practicals/habitable_programs/exercises/cohesion/README.md

 # Detecting cohesion

-**This practical is not quite finished yet.
-I'll be making changes until Fri/5 (30th October)**

 This practical covers:

-* Implementing the LCOM4 metric for computing the cohesion of a class
+1. Implementing the LCOM4 metric for computing the cohesion of a class
-* Extending the LCOM4 metric to better suit Ruby
+2. Extending the LCOM4 metric to better suit Ruby
+3. Refactoring to separate responsibilities (and hence improve cohesion)

 ## Building the cohesion tool